Phillezi/kthcloud-cli/README.md

 #### `login`

-Logs in to kthcloud and retrieves an authentication token, the token gets saved to the config.yaml.
+Logs in to kthcloud and retrieves an authentication token, the token gets saved to a file named session.json.

 **Usage:**